JBKingdon/BLHeli/README.md

+This fork is for making contributions to JazzMaverick's version.

 This tree contains BLHeli code for sensorless brushless motor electronic speed control (ESC) boards.

 To view and use the files, click the "Clone or download" button on this page,